zaimirfansyah/sipaling-cipher/README.md

-# Encrypt and Decrypt text with Cipher Methods using Python
+# Encrypt and Decrypt text with Cipher Methods using Python GUI